 English Version of “Le Mal du Pays”

-Already an obsessed fan of Hippo, Cultures Capsules founder Megs began translating his music to English as a way to practice her French.
-This quickly became her new favorite challenge: the word game of translating French songs into English.
-This isn’t a simple Google translate; it’s creatively maintaining the poeticism (both the artistic intent and rhyme structure), as well as the melody (to fit back into the song cadence).
-Her favorites get taken a step further: an acoustic guitar accompaniment.
+Already an obsessed fan of Hippo Hippocampe Fou, Cultures Capsules creator Megs began translating his music to English as a way to practice her French.
+This quickly became her new favorite challenge; a word game of translating French songs into English.

 Here is a side-by-side of both sets of lyrics, and hiding below, you’ll find videos for each.